-Is It Normal for Kids to Have Imaginary Friends?
+Why It’s Normal for Kids to Have Imaginary Friends

-Expert: Tammy Gold, LCSW, MSW, CEC, Licensed therapist, certified parent coach, and the founder of the Tammy Gold Nanny Agency.
+Tammy Gold, LCSW, MSW, CEC, is a licensed therapist, certified parent coach, author and the founder of the Tammy Gold Nanny Agency.
 She has over 20 years of experience and received her bachelor’s degree from the University of Pennsylvania and her master’s degree from Columbia University.

 Sanam Hafeez, MD, is a neuropsychologist based in New York City and the founder of Comprehensive Consultation Psychological Services (CCPS), which supports mental health advocacy and special education.
 She received her doctorate at Hofstra University and completed her post-doctoral work in neuro-developmental psychology at Coney Island Hospital.
 She’s also part of Columbia University’s faculty for their Ph.D. program in clinical psychology.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.

 Navigate forward to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.